netdata/netdata/docs/tutorials/monitor-hadoop-cluster.md

 }
 ```

-The results on a DataNode's `/jmx` endpoint begins slightly differently:
+The JSON result for a DataNode's `/jmx` endpoint is slightly different:

 ```json
 {